agile-learning-institute/stage0/developer_edition/docs/installation.md

 The script will:
 1. Prompt for an installation directory (default: ~/Applications/stage0)
-2. Create necessary directories and files
+2. Create the installation directory
+3. Copy scripts and docker-compose files from Github
-3. Set up the stage0 command
+4. Set up the stage0 command

 ## Verifying Installation